fumingyang2004/LIVEVQA/README.md

 python run.py
 ```

-Every time your run the command, it will collect news articles and save them in `hot_topics_{timestamp}.json`.
+Every time you run the command, it will collect news articles and save them in `hot_topics_{timestamp}.json`.

 ### Image Filter